kimlimjustin/xplorer/docs/docs/guides/setting.md

 ![Extract Exe file icon](/img/docs/extract-exe-icon.png)

-:::warning This might causes Xplorer crashes.
+:::warning This might causes Xplorer to crash.

 This is because Xplorer parses the icon from the exe and if the hexadecimal of the exe file is broken, Xplorer crashes.

-The way to fix it: disable this setting
+The way to fix it is to disable the setting.

 :::